On a representation of partially-distinguishable populations: Representing a population

-A random variable $\frakF$ on $(\boF_{\calY},\calF^*_{\calY})$ represents all the individuals in $\calX$ on $\boX$ and is equivalent to a collection of possibly correlated random variables, since indistinguishability has not been taken into account yet.

-When two individuals in $\calX$ are strongly indistinguishable, we expect that individual characterisations would not be available, even when considering a specific outcome $\omega \in \Omega$.
-Random variables on $(\boF_{\calY},\calF^*_{\calY})$ that do not respect this constraint would be mistakenly distinguishing individuals that are strongly indistinguishable, as shown in Figure~\ref{fig:mapping0}.
+When two individuals in $\calX$ are strongly indistinguishable, we expect that individual characterisations would not be available; that is, subsets in the $\sigma$-algebra associated with $\boF_{\calY}$ should not allow for evaluating events regarding a specific individual if it is strongly indistinguishable from other individuals.
 The space $(\boF_{\calY},\calF^*_{\calY})$ is then not fully satisfying as is does not ensure that indistinguishable individuals are well represented.
 A natural way of circumventing this incomplete representation of the structured population $\calY$ is to make the $\sigma$-algebra $\calF^*_{\calY}$ coarser by ``gluing'' together functions that distinguish indistinguishable individuals.

 \begin{example} Suppose that $\calY = (\{x,x'\},I)$, i.e.\ $\calY$ is made of two indistinguishable individuals so that $\calX/\tau = \{ \{x,x'\} \}$.
 Additionally suppose that $\boX = \boX^{\inx} = \{\bfx,\bfx'\}$, i.e.\ there are only two possible states for the individuals $x$ and $x'$, and assume that $\boX$ is also representative so that $x$ and $x'$ must have different states in $\boX$.
 There are only $2! = 2$ different distinguishable outcomes $f,g$ in $\boF_{\calY}$ defined by their respective graph as $\{(x, \bfx), (x', \bfx')\}$ and $\{(x, \bfx'), (x', \bfx)\}$.
 To ensure that the individuals $x,x'$ are indistinguishable, one can glue together these two symmetrical outcomes and define a new set of functions as $\{ \{ f,g \} \}$ (note the additional curly brackets).
 There is now only one outcome $\{f,g\}$ that does not allow for distinguishing the individuals $x$ and $x'$ as required. \end{example}